renamedquery/youtube-dl-server/README.md

 - Automatically encoding the video upload date into the metadata.
 - Docker images (planning on supporting Raspis).
 - The ability to administrate the program via Systemctl.
-- Support for downloading videos with captions.
+- Support for downloading videos with captions (currently having issues with this, help would be appreciated).

 #### How do I set this up?